KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

 - **tFAW**
     - tFAW (min value)=16 for max RAM perf

-      - i can suggest to test higher values (20-40) after RAM tuning with tFAW=16
+      - i suggest to test higher values (20-40) after RAM tuning with tFAW=16

     - affects performance/RAM temperature a lot (if tRRD=4)
     - can “hide” instability if set too high

 - **tRFC**
     - start point: add +15-30ns to the minimum boot value and round up to 16
     - see [tRFC list by Reous](https://cdn.discordapp.com/attachments/903249065226149959/1101086029097734174/tRFC_v26.png)
     - don’t overtight this

       - don't go "lowest stable" on b-die

 - **tREFI**